ilopezfr/digit-classifier-app/README.md

 <img src="images_repo/mnist-model-architecture.png" />

 The neural network contains 3 Convolutional layers, followed by 2 Fully Connected layers and 1 output layer that provides the estimations for each one of the 10 digit categories.
+This is a summary of `model.h5`:

 <img src="images_repo/mnist-model-summary.png"  />